joeatwork/coach/README.md

 $ cargo test
 ```

-coach also ships with some simple fuzz tests.
-To run the fuzz tests, use
+coach also ships with some simple fuzz tests, but at this writing they are broken in rust nightly.

+To try and run the fuzz tests, use

 ```sh
 $ cargo +nightly fuzz run parser